Zār: Paraphernalia

 One of the most common amulets is the "heart" (qalb), either shaped like a tablet or framed heart, made of glass, plastic, or semiprecious stone.
 Many amulets are also inscribed with the throne verse from the Qur’an, or other Islamic phrases.
 Zar jewelry in Arabic has been called higab (generic: amulet), higab qalb (heart amulet), hafessa, and simply sigha (jewelry).

 The first piece of jewelry zār devotees get is a silver coin, often made into a pendant, symbolizing the contract between person and spirit.
-This coin was used in the diagnosis process It is often a pillar coin- a silver Spanish coin depicting the pillars of Hercules.
+This coin was used in the diagnosis process.
+It is often a pillar coin- a silver Spanish coin depicting the pillars of Hercules.
 This image is interpreted by Egyptians to be a cannon, which is made of iron.
 Iron is useful for defending oneself from jinn, so the image of something made of iron has resonances when dealing with spirits.
 This image is important enough that some writers allege imitation coins were made specially for zār.

 Zār jewelry may be kept in a special box.
-Pieces are often selected by the possessed going into trance and picking ones they have seen in dreams or visions.
+Pieces are often selected by the possessed going into trance and picking those they have seen in dreams or visions.
 While initiates are often Muslims, the silversmiths are often Coptic Christians.
-Zar jewelry, as well as the incense, music played, colors used, and venue chosen, serves a dual function of inviting zār spirits while warding away other spirits that can be dangerous.
-Things that zār spirits like may be disliked by jinn (for example, zār spirits like cleanliness and incense), or may be combined with things they dislike (including music dedicated to the Prophet and saints alongside the zār songs, or having jewelry that uses colors and images the zār like alongside elements that drive away jinn).
+Zar jewelry, as well as the incense, music played, colors used, and venue chosen, serves a dual function of inviting zār spirits while warding away other spirits that may be dangerous.
+What zār spirits like may be disliked by jinn (for example, zār spirits like cleanliness and incense), or may be combined with things they dislike (including music dedicated to the Prophet and saints alongside the zār songs, or having jewelry that uses colors and images the zār like alongside elements that drive away jinn).

 Other, less common mediums for jewelry are beadwork.
 The takiet kharz is a headdress made of beads and cowrie shells, with a fringe six inches wide and three tassels.
 It often has a matching belt, sometimes of beads mounted on a base.
 The amulets may also be made of beadwork.
 Winifred Blackman had a set of green and white zār beadwork from Upper Egypt consisting of a belt, cap, amulet, and necklace.
-Mention has also been made of sacrificial animals having jewelry: such as a forehead piece made of two two-foot-long palm sticks, bound in a T cross and decorated with tinsel and paper, and a staff 42 inches long decorated with beads in brown, white, green, red, and three bands of cowrie shells equidistant from each other, which is used when one rides the sacrificial animal.
+Mention has also been made of sacrificial animals having jewelry: such as a forehead piece made of two two-foot-long palm sticks, bound in a T cross and decorated with tinsel and paper, and a staff 42 inches long decorated with beads in brown, white, green, red, and three bands of cowrie shells equidistant from each other, which is used while riding the sacrificial animal.
 Many zār devotees also had special sticks for ceremonies, and had bath and perfume zār paraphernalia, and some zār leaders keep costumes on hand for use at hadras that correspond to certain spirits.